centreon/centreon-documentation/en/graph-views/install.md

     /etc/centreon-studio/diagnostic.sh

-If the configuration is correct, then start centreon-map from the Centreon MAP server:
+If configuration is correct, the centreon-map service can be started from the Centreon Map server:

     systemctl restart centreon-map

+Enable the service to start up automatically on server boot:

+    systemctl enable centreon-map

-Now the the server has started, let's install the interface part of the extension.
+Centreon Map server is now started and enabled, let's install the interface part of the extension.

 ## Web Interface installation